mrseanryan/changelog-updater/README.md

 - sets the version to match the package.json
 - sets the release date to today's date
-- adds new empty Added or Changed sections, ready for the next release
+- adds new empty Added and Changed sections, ready for the next release

 ## Usage